-Before you make it into the park, there’s a great breakfast restaurant you must visit.
-Priest Station Café is a perfect little spot hidden in the hills.
-It’s owned by the world-class climber, Conrad Anker, he was part of the three-person team that made a documentary on their ascent on Meru.
+Before you enter the park proper, this is a breakfast restaurant you must visit.
+Priest Station Café is a perfect spot hidden in the hills.
+It’s owned by world-class climber Conrad Anker, who was part of the three-person team that made a gripping 2015 documentary about ascending Meru Peak in the Himalayas.
 Order the steak and eggs if you plan on having a strenuous day in the park.
-If you plan on having an easy day, still order the steak and eggs because they’re amazing, and you deserve it.
+If you plan on having an easy day, you should still order the steak and eggs anyway.
+They’re that good.

-After the loop, head to Curry Village.
-It’s a little area filled with shops and food spots.
-Go into the cafeteria and grab a pizza for the family, friends, or even just for yourself.
-Sit back and enjoy your meal in the cozy lobby area surrounded by the rest of your fellow Yosemite adventurers.
+After the loop, head to Curry Village, a lodging area filled with shops and food spots.
+Go into the cafeteria and grab a pizza for your family or friends – or even just for yourself.
+Sit back and enjoy your meal in a cozy lobby area, where you’re surrounded by the rest of your fellow Yosemite adventurers.

-Once you’ve done your sightseeing, and you grabbed some fuel, go for a little hike.
-Mist Trail is perfect for a beginner, it has great views all along the way.
-You can keep the walk short and stop at one mile, or you can keep powering to the top of the waterfall for about five miles.
-Either way, you’ll have a breathtaking view that’ll make you forget about your burning calves.
-Mist Trail isn’t just a fun or catchy name, the trail is literally misty.
-The trail is so close to the waterfall that, during the spring and summer, it creates this damp mist over the entire trail.
-It makes it easy to walk on a hot day when you’re constantly being freshened by water, but be careful because it can be slippery!
+Once you’ve done your sightseeing and grabbed some fuel, go for a hike.
+At only 7mi (11km) long, Mist Trail is perfect for a beginner, and has great views along the entire way.
+You can keep the walk short and stop at 1mi (1.6km), or you can keep powering to the top of the waterfall for about 5mi (8km).
+Either way, the breathtaking views will make you forget about your burning calves.
+Plus, Mist Trail isn’t just a fun or catchy name; it’s so close to the waterfall that, during the spring and summer, the trail is literally misty.
+Walking on a hot day is much easier when you’re constantly being freshened by water, but be careful; it can get slippery.

-Your little lunch/dinner was relaxing, but now it’s time for some more nature.
-Head up to Glacier Point for one of the best views of the park.
-It’s 4,000 feet above the Yosemite Valley floor, and you can see the entire stretch of the park – trees, granite, waterfalls, and all of that good stuff.
-After locking in this view, head down south to Mariposa Grove, home of the Sequoia trees.
-Whether they’re filled with snow, or blocking the sun, these trees will humble you.
+Your lunch was relaxing, but now it’s time for some more nature.
+Head up to Glacier Point for the best view in the park.
+It’s 4,000ft (1,200m) above the Yosemite Valley floor, and you can see the entire stretch of the park, including trees, granite and waterfalls.
+After wrapping your head around that splendor, head south to Mariposa Grove, home of the sequoia trees.
+Whether they’re blanketed with snow, or blocking the sun, they’re bound to wow you.

 The sun is setting soon, so it’s time to find a good spot to sit down and relax.
 Head out of the park and into Hetch Hetchy Valley.
-It’s outside the gates of Yosemite, but it’s technically still apart of the park.
-Hetch Hetchy is like the little brother of Yosemite Valley, and it’s possibly prettier.
-Park your car in the lot, and walk down the quarter mile road.
-It should lead you to this dam, and a stunning view.
-Embrace the lack of cell service, and the separation from all the hustle and bustle.
-Throw down your chairs and enjoy the sight of the sun setting in the valley.
+It’s outside the gates of Yosemite, but technically still part of the park.
+It may seem like the little sibling of Yosemite Valley, but it’s possibly prettier.
+Park your car in the lot, and walk down the ¼mi (402m) road.
+It will lead you to a dam, and a stunning view to boot.
+Embrace the separation from all the hustle and bustle – there isn’t even any cell service out here.
+Throw down your chairs and enjoy the sight of the sunset in the valley.